syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ---

 # Types of Barcode Symbology
-Barcode Symbology supports 11 variants of one dimension and 2 variants of two dimensional barcodes that are shown as follows.
+Barcode Symbology supports 11 variants of 1D and 2 variants of 2D barcodes.

-## One Dimensional Barcodes
+## 1D Barcodes
-One dimensional barcode is also called as linear barcode.
-The bars and spaces for each symbol in one dimensional barcodes are grouped in such a way to represent a specific ASCII character.
+1D barcode is also called as linear barcode.
+The bars and spaces for each symbol in 1D barcodes are grouped in such a way to represent a specific ASCII character.

+The supported 1D barcode symbologies

 * Codabar
 * Code 11